DavisCheung/GrabCutUI/README.md

 - You may re-select the rectangular bounds and press ENTER again to re-process the new selection.

-- To close the app, press the ESC key - this will also save a copy of the cropped image into the local directory as "cutImage.png" (Functionally, this means that this program could also be used to covnert any image to a .png if you so desire)
+- To close the app, press the ESC key - this will also save a copy of the cropped image into the local directory as "cutImage.png" (Functionally, this means that this program could also be used to convert any image to a .png if you so desire)

 [Final Image Example](./readmepics/nice.png)